oraichain/oraichain-wallet-legacy/README.md

 	Oraichain Wallet (Deprecated)
 </h1>

-Oraichain Wallet service will really soon be terminated.
+Oraichain Wallet service has been terminated.
 It is advised to move to the OWallet extension and mobile app, which are two non-custodial wallet applications.

 > :warning: Please save your mnemonic phrase in a safe place and **DO NOT share with ANYONE**.
 User is responsible for managing the mnemonic phrase.
 If your mnemonic phrase is lost, there is no way to get the funds back.